 Actualizing Equity Series

-In 2018, our event series explored the different issue areas in the Alliance’s Regional Equity Agenda, including housing, wealth building and transportation.
+In 2018, our event series explored the different issue areas in the Alliance’s Regional Equity Agenda (Our AREA), including housing, wealth building and transportation.
 Continuing to build on those conversations, the 2019 series — “Actualizing Equity: From Principles to Practice” — will lift up how communities and organizers are breaking out of issue silos and co-creating solutions that advance shared objectives and equitable outcomes.
-In collaboration with Alliance member organizations and other equity stakeholders, we’ll shift our focus from concepts to solutions, digging into how we’re turning the principles and strategies in Our AREA into real action in our communities.
+In collaboration with Alliance member organizations and other equity stakeholders, we’ll shift our focus from concepts to solutions, digging into how we can advance the strategies in Our AREA to create real change in our communities.

 Join us the third Friday of the month from 11 a.m. to 1 p.m.!
 Registration for upcoming events coming soon!

 The 2018 Actualizing Equity Series dove into each section of Our AREA: The Alliance Regional Equity Agenda.
 Each session included a panel of local leaders who explored the ways each issue area intersects with the complex identities and historical struggles of our communities and breakout discussions for participants to share their ideas and insights.
 From these conversations, we created the resources below!